C

 Cesky Terrier Maintenance and Grooming

 The Cesky has a fairly hypoallergenic coat characterized by short hair around most of the body, leaving long hair on the legs, stomach, and face.
 However, it is quite different from the typical rough-haired terrier.
-While many terrier breeds to be hand stripped (a method of removing the top layer of the coat by hand), the Cesky should suffice with weekly brushes and the occasional clipping every six to 10 weeks (depending on the climate).
+While many terrier breeds require hand stripping (a method of removing the top layer of the coat by hand), the Cesky should suffice with weekly brushes and the occasional clipping every six to 10 weeks (depending on the climate).
 A professional groomer will be best equipped to trim the dog’s hair, although it may be possible to do it on your own.
 Bathing needs to take place in between grooming sessions since the coat does not tend to naturally remove dirt on its own.
 You should also check the ears regularly (and clip the ear hairs) to remove any excess debris or obstructions.
 Trim the nails on a regular basis before they become long and unwieldy.

 Cesky Terrier Training